|

 Above all - get back to people and let them know what's happening.

-For customer satisfaction use the customer’s name – but which
+For customer satisfaction use the customer’s name – but which name?

 - When you use your first name don’t think the customer wants you to use his or her first name.